dvorapa/stepslow/CONTRIBUTING.md

 $ git diff
 ```

-Now you can commit your changes (`git commit --all`).
+Now you can commit your changes (`git add -A && git commit`).
 Please describe shortly
 the commit in the first line and add a more detailed description underneath.
 Any issue linked to the changes should be listed after the corresponding change
 description.